rodricios/eatiht/README.md

 *This is neat-o.
 A short and sweet project...* - [/u/CandyCorns_](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmz17gv)

-*This is both useful and shows a simple use case for data mining for the general population - an outreach of sorts.* - [/u/tweninger](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmzai6s) (author of the Text-to-Tag Clustering paper I referenced below)
+*This is both useful and shows a simple use case for data mining for the general population - an outreach of sorts.* - [/u/tweninger](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmzai6s)

 At a Glance
 -----------